 package example: make this project a Matlab / Octave package by changing the subdirectories containing .m files to start with a “+” plus symbol:

 myproj +utils mem1.m +conversion deg1.m +sys disk1.m

-Now the end users will simply:
+The end users simply:

-and then access specific functions like:
+access specific functions like:

 Then multiple subdirectories can have the same function name without clashing in the Matlab namespace.
 Suppose the function “mem1” is used frequently in another function.
 To avoid typing the fully resolved function name each time, use the import statement: